Skip to main content

 Accident insurance benefits

-In the event of a covered accident, benefits are paid for initial treatment, follow-up care, hospitalizations, fractures and dislocations, and more.
-For example:
+In the event of a covered accident, benefits are paid for initial treatment, follow-up care, hospitalizations, fractures and dislocations and more.
+Our Accidental Injury Benefits cover over 200 types of injuries.
+Here are some commonly covered benefits:

 X-ray $50